 Effective on November 15, 2007, the Lottery entered into an agreement with INTRALOT, Inc., a Georgia-based company, to provide an updated on-line gaming system for a total of seven years with the option of three additional one year periods or any combination thereof.
-The system includes the supply, installation, maintenance, service, and operation of a communication network, lottery terminals and peripheral equipment for the Lottery's existing and future retailers, ticket scanners to enable players to check their tickets for prizes, self service ticket vending machines that sell both instant and drawing game tickets, a disaster recovery and business continuity facility, and various employees to operate the system and provide sales and marketing support to the Lottery.
+The option to extend the agreement until November 2018 was exercised during fiscal year 2014.
+The system includes the supply, installation, maintenance, service, and operation of a communication network, lottery terminals and peripheral equipment for the Lottery's existing and future retailers, ticket scanners to enable players to check their tickets for prizes, self-service ticket vending machines that sell both instant and draw game tickets, a disaster recovery and business continuity facility, and various employees to operate the system and provide sales and marketing support to the Lottery.
 The transition to this new on-line gaming system took place on November 16, 2008.
 Since November 21, 2008, the on-line vendor fee has been fixed at 1.5% of net sales, plus the applicable gross receipts tax.